mindee/mindee-api-java/docs/java-getting-started.md

 The first one enables the possibility to use a class object which represents a kind of dictionary where, keys will be the name of each field define in your Custom API model (on the Mindee platform).

-It also requires that you instantiate a new `CustomEndpoint` object to define the information of your custom API built.
+It also requires that you instantiate a new `Endpoint` object to define the information of your custom API built.
 ```java
 CustomEndpoint endpoint = new CustomEndpoint(
     "wnine",